jayfaza/vim_rs/README.md

 # Hello there!
-## My project - rust-alternative for famous vim editor.
+## My project - rust-alternative for vim.
 <img width="1795" height="1003" alt="image" src="https://github.com/user-attachments/assets/dde4b5ec-7822-4a1d-97ab-c9907c7826e2" />
 ## It was written in native rust code with some rust libraries like: